 It’s important to do your research and make sure you know what you want and what you’re willing to pay.
 In fact, half the negotiation takes place before you even set foot in the dealership.

-The published price you see at a car dealership is known as the MSRP.
-MSRP stands for Manufacturer Suggested Retail Price, also known as the ‘sticker price’.
-It’s effectively a suggestion from the car maker about the price range, designed to set the going price for a car at a certain level.
+The published price you see at a car dealership is known as “MSRP,” which stands for Manufacturer Suggested Retail Price, also known as the ‘sticker price.’
+It’s effectively a suggestion from the automaker about the price range, designed to set the going price for a car at a certain level.

 Expert Negotiating Tips to Get the Best New Car Price

 Follow this step-by-step system to negotiate more successfully when buying a car.

 Step 1: Do your research

 First, make sure you know what you’re looking for.
 You need to find a car that matches your needs.

 Questions to Ask When Finding the Right Car for You

 - Does the model offer enough space, safety features, and fuel economy?